OvePa/Python20/HWD(API)/README.md

-# What does this app do?
+# What is this project?

 Historical Weather Data API in Flask